Welcome to More Vietnamese!

 My English name is not ideal for the Vietnamese

 I first moved to Vietnam in 2011 and taught English there for 2 years.
 In 2014 I moved back to Vietnam for a second time, where I lived until early 2016.
-My Vietnamese is probably a low-intermediate level.
+My Vietnamese is some kind of intermediate level.

-My articles stem not only from my experience learning Vietnamese, but I also draw on my experience learning other languages in the past and present as well as my teaching experience.
+My articles stem not only from my experience learning Vietnamese, but I also draw on my experience learning other languages in the past and present as well as my 10 years of teaching experience.

 A quick language history